 [Section 32H inserted by No. 4 of 2002 s.
 57.]

 32I.
-Audit of trust account
+Audit of trust account required annually

 (1) A dealer shall ensure that each trust account of the dealer is audited by a person who is a registered company auditor at least once in each period of 12 months commencing on the day on which the account is opened.